 1956 — American College of Surgeons requires a cancer registry for approved cancer programs.

-1971 — National Cancer Act budgets monies to the National Cancer Institute for research, detection and
+1971 — National Cancer Act budgets monies to the National Cancer Institute for research, detection and treatment of cancer.

-1973 — Surveillance, Epidemiology and End Results (SEER) Program of NCI establishes the first national
+1973 — Surveillance, Epidemiology and End Results (SEER) Program of NCI establishes the first national cancer registry

 1992 — Congress establishes a National Program of Cancer Registries (Public Law 102-515)